0xcert/framework/docs/api/ethereum.md

 ### perform(deploy, signature)

-An `asynchronous` class instance `function` which submits the `deploy` with  `signature` from the maker.
+An `asynchronous` class instance `function` that submits the `deploy` with `signature` from the Maker.

 ::: warning
-This operation must be executed by the taker of the deploy.
+This operation must be executed by the Taker of the deploy.
 :::

 **Arguments:**

 | Argument | Description
 |-|-
-| signature | [required] A `string` representing deploy signature created by the maker.
+| signature | [required] A `string` representing deploy signature created by the Maker.
 | deploy.assetLedgerData.capabilities | [required] An array of `AssetLedgerCapability` representing the capabilities of the `AssetLedger` that will be deployed.
 | deploy.assetLedgerData.name | [required] A `string` representing the name of the `AssetLedger` that will be deployed.
-| deploy.assetLedgerData.owner | [required] A `string` representing the address of owner of the `AssetLedger` that will be deployed.
+| deploy.assetLedgerData.owner | [required] A `string` representing the address of the owner of the `AssetLedger` that will be deployed.
 | deploy.assetLedgerData.schemaId | [required] A `string` representing the schemaId of the `AssetLedger` that will be deployed.
 | deploy.assetLedgerData.symbol | [required] A `string` representing the symbol of the `AssetLedger` that will be deployed.
 | deploy.assetLedgerData.uriBase | [required] A `string` representing the uriBase of the `AssetLedger` that will be deployed.
-| deploy.expiration | [required] An `integer` number representing the timestamp in milliseconds at which the deploy expires and can not be performed any more.
+| deploy.expiration | [required] An `integer` number representing the timestamp in milliseconds after which the deploy expires and can not be performed any more.
-| deploy.makerId | [required] A `string` representing the Ethereum account address which makes the deploy.
+| deploy.makerId | [required] A `string` representing the Ethereum account address that creates the deploy.
 It defaults to the `accountId` of a provider.
 | deploy.seed | [required] An `integer` number representing the unique deploy number.
-| deploy.takerId | A `string` representing the Ethereum account address which will be able to perform the deploy on the blockchain.
+| deploy.takerId | A `string` representing the Ethereum account address that will be able to perform the deploy on the blockchain.
 This account also pays for the gas cost.
-| deploy.tokenTransferData.ledgerId | A `string` representing the value ledger address of which value will be tranfered.
+| deploy.tokenTransferData.ledgerId | A `string` representing the value ledger address of which value will be transferred.
-| deploy.tokenTransferData.receiverId | A `string` representing the Ethereum account address which will receive the value.
+| deploy.tokenTransferData.receiverId | A `string` representing the Ethereum account address that will receive the value.
-| deploy.tokenTransferData.value | A `string` representing the value amount that will be transfered.
+| deploy.tokenTransferData.value | A `string` representing the value amount that will be transferred.

 **Result:**